numbagg/numbagg/README.rst

   window functions.

-The functions in Numbagg are adapted from (and soon to be tested against) Bottleneck's battle-hardened tCython.
+The functions in Numbagg are adapted from (and soon to be tested against) Bottleneck's battle-hardened Cython.
 Still, Numbagg is experimental, and probably not yet ready for production.

 Benchmarks